Roy Krishna scores a late equaliser as ATK hold Hyderabad to a 2-2 draw | Goal.com

 Phil Brown too made three changes in the Hyderabad lineup.
 Nestor Gordillo made his ISL debut after a prolonged suspension period.
 Marcelinho too returned to the starting XI after missing out against Odisha due to suspension.
 Rohit Kumar replaced Sahil Panwar.

-But it was the visitors who broke the deadlock in the 15th minute thanks to yet another referee’s decision.
+But it was the visitors who broke the deadlock in the 15th minute thanks to yet another poor decision from the referee.
 Javier Hernandes’ cross from the left had clearly hit Ashis Rai’s chest before going out of play but the referee gave a penalty to ATK.
 Roy Krishna converted the spot-kick to hand ATK the lead.

 Hyderabad restored parity in the 39th minute when debutant Nestor’s inch-perfect cross inside the box from the right flank was headed in by Brazilian striker Bobo.